What is PrEP?

 How do you take PrEP?

-1. TRUVADA: (a pill taken by mouth) – for all people at risk for HIV through sex or injection drug use.
+day pill for people at risk for HIV through sex or injection drug use.

 PrEP is for you if: